Barefoot in Ethiopia

 In the 1970s, British leprologist Dr Ernest Price established the link between soils of volcanic origin and a form of elephantiasis.
 Dr Price described the disease and named it podoconiosis, from the Greek words for foot and dust.

-Podoconiosis has been identified in many regions around the wor 1C6A ld, including Africa, Central America and Asia.
+Podoconiosis has been identified in many r 1C6A egions around the world, including Africa, Central America and Asia.
 It is particularly well documented in Ethiopia, where misconceptions about the cause of the disease have led to social stigmatisation.

 The World Health Organization classified podoconiosis as a neglected tropical disease in 2011.
 Since then, government-backed programmes to address prevention and treatment have been launched.